FranckFreiburger/module-invalidate/README.md

 ## API

+In the following API, `Module` refers to the Module constructor, available with `module.constructor` or `require('Module')`.
+And `module` refers to a module instance, available in each module with `module`.

 ##### require('module-invalidate')
 Enable the module-invalidate mechanism.
-Any nodejs-non-internal module loaded after this call are handeled by this library.
+Any nodejs-non-internal module loaded after this call can be handled by this library.

 ##### module.invalidable